slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"The most difficult thing in the world is to know how to do a thing and to watch someone else doing it wrong, without commenting."
 -- T.H.
 White [1906]*

+> *"Do not handicap your children by making their lives easy."
+-- Robert A. Heinlein [1907]*

 > *"One of the greatest things a father can do for his children is to love their mother."
 -- Howard W. Hunter [1907]*